David Cowles

 The Joker, of course, is none other than Satan himself; and why shouldn’t he laugh?
 An entire culture is effectively discarding God’s gift of life in pursuit of vain pleasures and empty honors.
 I’d laugh too…if I wasn’t one of those people.

-Semolina Pilchard, climbing up the Eiffel Tower; elementary penguin singing Hare Krishna, man, you should have seen them kicking Edgar Allan Poe.
+Semolina Pilchard, climbing up the Eiffel tower; elementary penguin singing Hare Krishna, man, you should have seen them kicking Edgar Allen Poe.

 I’ve saved the worst for last!
 Referring just to this final verse, John Lennon himself called it gibberish.
 Reportedly, he was trying to thwart folks like us who tend to over-analyze his lyrics.
 Perhaps we should take Lennon at this word.